Duality and the well-posedness of a martingale problem: Examples

-So, we need to see if $\varphi(y)$ is the Laplace transform of some $\R_+$-valued random variable.
-This is equivalent to the following four conditions: (i) $\varphi$ is continuous, (ii) $\varphi$ is positive definite, (iii) $\varphi\geq 0$ and (iv) $\varphi(0)=1$.
+So, we need to see if $\psi(y)$ is the Laplace transform of some $\R_+$-valued random variable.
+This is equivalent to the following four conditions: (i) $\psi$ is continuous, (ii) $\psi$ is positive definite, (iii) $\psi\geq 0$ and (iv) $\psi(0)=1$.
 See for instance \cite[Corollary~4.5, p.~114]{Berg1984} for the case of finite measures and note that (iv) ensures that we have a probability measure.
 Clearly, (i), (iii) and (iv) are satisfied.
 Condition (ii) is equivalent to the requirement that $y\mapsto Y_t^y$ is negative definite; see \cite[Proposition~6.10, p.~133]{Berg1984}.
 This, however, is proved in \cite[Proposition 3.2(v)]{Beznea2011}, and hence, we have shown \eqref{eq:toshow}.
-Finally, \eqref{eq:toshow0} follows as in Remark~\ref{rem1}.4.
-Since $Y$ is Feller, $X$ is Feller as well. \end{example}
+Finally, \eqref{eq:toshow0} follows as in Proposition~\ref{l3}.
+Since $Y$ is Feller, $X$ is Feller as well.
+For path regularity, the compact containment condition for $X$ can be proved using a priori moment bounds to get compact containment for fixed times $t$ and then using Doob's inequality to for the argument on the paths space.
+Then the existence of a \cadlag modification follows; compare with Remark~\ref{rem:R1}. \end{example}

-Finally, we give an example with $\beta\neq 0$.
-In order to prepare it, we need two lemmas.
+Now we give an example with $\beta\neq 0$ in the duality relation \eqref{eq:toshow}.
+We prepare this example with two lemmas.

 \begin{lemma} Let $Y = (Y_t)_{t\geq 0}$ be a pure jump process with countable state space and denote by $y_0$ the start point of $Y$ and by $Y_k$ the state of $Y$ after the $k$th jump, $k=1,2,\dots$.
 Moreover, the total jump rate of $Y$ in state $y'$ is denoted $\gamma(y')$ and the jump rate from $y'$ to $y''$ by $\gamma(y'\to y'')$.
 Then, for any $f$,